spot_img

 AI image generated by Google Gemini

-The single most consequential Byzantine contribution to the modern world is Justinian’sCorpus Juris Civilis, compiled between 529 and 534 CE.
-This codification of Roman law — organising, clarifying, and stripping contradictions from centuries of legal rulings — became the foundation of civil-law systems across continental Europe, Latin America, much of Africa, and parts of Asia.
-If you live in a country whose legal system is based on codified statutes rather than case-law precedent, you are living in Justinian’s intellectual shadow.
+During this period; while other parts of the world evolved and developed new systems of government; the Byzantine Empire preserved the classical world’s scientific heritage, legal codes, and literature.
+The single most important Byzantine legacy is Justinian’s Corpus Juris Civilis (compiled between 529 and 534 CE); a codification of Roman law that became the foundation for civil-law systems throughout continental Europe; as well as in much of South America, Africa, and parts of Asia.
+If you live in a country whose legal system is based on codified statutes instead of case-law precedent; you are living in Justinian’s shadow.

 9. Umayyad Caliphate (661–750 CE)